adobe/pydc-control/README.md

   this project can control them
 * Allows easy development of a single project or multiple projects at the same time
 * Generate dynamic docker-compose files using Jinja templates for any number of projects
+* Manage a [pre-commit](https://pre-commit.com/) config file in one place to copy and install in each project

 ## Setup